Guillaume Côté: Festival des Arts de Saint-Sauveur

 Dancer Sara Mearns and dancer and choreographer Guillaume Côté at the chat following their performance at Festival des arts de Saint-Sauveur in 2022.

 In 2014, Guillaume Côté was appointed artistic director of Festival des Arts de Saint-Sauveur (FASS), a dance festival in the Laurentians region of Quebec.
-Founded in 1992 (as Festival des Arts Hiawatha), FASS has become the largest regional dance presenter in the country, inviting internationally acclaimed as well as up-and-coming artists and companies to perform under a Big Top in front of an avid and open-minded audience.
+Founded in 1992 (as Festival des Arts Hiawatha), FASS has become the largest regional dance presenter in the country, inviting internationally acclaimed as well as up-and-coming artists and companies to perform under a Big Top.
 Greta Hodgkinson, Friedemann Vogel, Louise Lecavalier, Misty Copeland, Margie Gillis, Sara Mearns, Cesar Corrales, Anne Plamondon, Tiler Peck, Xander Parish, Daniel Ulbritch, Michelle Dorrance, Fabrice Calmels, Evelyn Hart, Julian MacKay.
-Angèle Dubeau, Rufus Wainwright, Conrad Tao, are but a few of the stars who shone on the Festival's stage over the years.
+Angèle Dubeau, Rufus Wainwright, Conrad Tao, are among the notable guests at the Festival.

 Conductor Yannick Nézet-Séguin and Guillaume Côté at the chat following the Orchestre Métropolitain's concert at Festival des arts de Saint-Sauveur in 2023.

 Under Guillaume Côté's tenure as Artistic Director, added emphasis was put on supporting creation, diversity and Quebec artists through showcases and commissioned works.
 The Festival received a Special Mention as Cultural Event of the Year at the 2000 Grands Prix du Tourisme des Laurentides awards, and won the "Grand Prix du Tourisme des Laurentides" in 2007, 2008 and 2014.
 In 2009 and 2022, FASS won the Cultural Ambassador of the Laurentians prize, awarded by the Grands prix de la culture des Laurentides, which celebrates the performing arts in the Laurentians.
 In 2020, FASS won the Prix Opus as the Specialized presenter of the year in Quebec for a digital edition that was put together with the collaboration of conductor Yannick Nézet-Séguin and the Orchestre Métropolitain to make up for the impossibility of holding the event in its usual format during the pandemic.
 The Shared Solitude program consisted of a collection of works commissioned from 10 composers and 10 choreographers who were paired up.
 Each joint-creation was performed by a single dancer and one musician, filmed outdoors around Saint-Sauveur and uploaded on the festival's website to be seen worldwide.